 Have you heard about the How2Recycle Label yet?
 It’s a standardized labeling system that is designed to clearly communicate recycling instructions – so everyone can easily understand whether or not something is recyclable.
 The How2Recycle Label is a way for on-package recycling information to become consistent and transparent for all.

 The How2Recycle Label’s intent is to replace the RICs as a consumer communication and education tool, but not completely replace them.
-The use of RICs are dictated by laws in 39 states as well as an ASTM International standard that is undergoing a revision process.
+The use of RICs is dictated by laws in 39 states as well as an ASTM International standard that is undergoing a revision process.
 According to How2Recycle, the label was designed with the Federal Trade Commission’s Green Guides in mind.

 I’m really excited about the How2Recycle label, and I’m looking forward to seeing it on all packaging.
 And, it looks like I’m not the only one excited.
 Here’s what other How2Recycle label consumers had to say.